-If you are following all best practices listed above, but your Toll-Free SMS to the US are still being filtering, please contact our Support team, and we can appeal to the carrier.
+If you are following all best practices listed above, but your Toll-Free SMS to the US are still being filtered, please contact our Support team, and we can appeal to the carrier.

 Why would I use toll-free instead of a short code?

 A short code is the ideal solution for high-volume A2P use cases, and is the only acceptable option for sending marketing or promotional-type SMS messages in the US or Canada.
 By default, short codes offer much higher messaging throughput than other types of numbers, at 100 SMS segments per second.
-Short codes can also be enabled to send MMS (picture or media) messages in the US and Canada.
+US short codes can also be enabled to send MMS (picture or media) messages in the United States.

 US-based toll-free phone numbers may be a better fit for certain use cases.
 Unlike short codes, they can be used for placing and receiving voice calls, in addition to SMS messages.
 Toll-free SMS may also be a good choice for a business that needs A2P-type communications, but are not ready to apply for a short code.